Strawberry Tiramisu has layers of fresh, juicy strawberries, rich, delicious cream filling, and orange liqueur-infused ladyfinger cookies.

 This no-bake strawberry tiramisu is a dessert hit.
 Every single time.
 It's an easy, no-bake dessert that's perfect for making ahead of time.
 Get ready for your guests to do some serious oohing and aahing.

-Similar to our popular no-bake Strawberry Cheesecake, this dessert is made for warm summer days.
+Like our popular no-bake Strawberry Cheesecake, this dessert is for warm summer days.

-Strawberry Tiramisu is a delicious spin on traditional TIRAMISU.
-A classic Italian, no-bake dessert made with ladyfinger cookies, a creamy liqueur filling, and chocolate.
+Strawberry Tiramisu is a delicious spin on traditional Tiramisu.
+It is a classic Italian, no-bake dessert with ladyfinger cookies, a creamy liqueur filling, and chocolate.